By Pamela Doan

 For a tall layer, I haven’t decided what to work with.
 Dill, fennel, alliums and black cohosh are possibilities.
 I’d also like a selection of flowering spring bulbs that will be the first to bloom outside my windows.

 Drawing a plan.
 While I’ve been doing this with garden-coaching clients regularly, I admit that I usually don’t for my own yard.
 Most of my landscaping has been replacing the thugs like Japanese barberry.
 I haven’t been able to approach a project that is as much as a blank canvas as this one and transform the whole space.
 Starting with the dimensions, I can make a rough sketch of how bloom color and timing, plant height, paths and features will work and hopefully avoid mistakes.
 Taking the time to lay out the entire garden before I begin will show me if I’m achieving my vision.

 Preparation.
 Fall is such a perfect time for planting because then the plants can get settled, go dormant, and build their energy to spring up after winter.
 My garden will get closer to its potential in the first season if I can get it all done soon.
 My goal is to dig as little as possible.
 I’ll add 2 inches of compost.
 Once I’ve planted everything, I’ll top it all with aged woodchips as mulch.

-Look for photos next season.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Look for photos next season.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.